Show it to me!

 forever.

-But if somebody ask me "So, do you need digital camera for making
+But if somebody ask me "So, do you need digital camera for creating

-the photo pieces right now?" my answer would be "No".
+the photo works right now?" my answer would be "No".
 For

 me, the most important factor is not an equipment but a photo work itself.

-The equipment is the thing following after the photo.
-Now, at this point,
+The equipment is always the thing following after the photo.
+Now, at this

-I don't need it.
-But maybe someday, my works will require the digital camera
+point, I don't need it.
+But maybe someday, my works will require the digital

-and I'll turn into a digital person.
-I'm not a person who's like rejecting all digital technology for nostalgia
+camera and I'll turn into a digital person.
+I'm not kind of person rejecting all digital technology for nostalgia to

 It's my photo style.
 So I wannna push my own style a little bit more.